14 Wicked Smart Facts About Good Will Hunting

 5. KEVIN SMITH HELPED IT GET MADE.

 Though Castle Rock loved the screenplay they’d purchased (more so after the running-from-the-government angle was excised), they disagreed with the writers on who should direct it.
 Damon and Affleck wanted to do it themselves; Castle Rock thought that idea was preposterous.
 (Buying a screenplay from a couple of pretty-boy actors was risky enough.)
 They told Matt and Ben that if they could find another studio to take it off Castle Rock’s hands, they’d sell; otherwise, Castle Rock was going to make the film without the writers’ input, and that would be that.
 Desperate to find a buyer, Affleck approached his Mallrats and Chasing Amy director, Kevin Smith.
 In Affleck’s recollection, Smith said, “I wouldn’t dare direct this movie, this is so beautiful.”
 (Smith’s recollection is more self-deprecating: “Ben Affleck and Matt Damon were like, ‘Why don’t you direct it?’
 But I was like, ‘That’s awesome, but we need someone good.’”)
-What Smith did do, though, was march into Harvey Weinstein’s office at Miramax and make him read the screenplay.
-And Weinstein did something no other studio head had done: he asked about the sex scene between Will and his shrink, proving that he’d actually read it.
-So the project moved over to Miramax.
+What Smith did do, though, was personally bring it to the offices of Miramax, where it was promptly purchased.

 6. MEL GIBSON ALMOST DIRECTED IT.

-After Weinstein bought the script from Castle Rock, he set up meetings with various potential directors, including Gibson, who was a hot commodity at the time because of Braveheart.
+After Miramax bought the script from Castle Rock, the company began setting up meetings with various potential directors, including Mel Gibson, who was a hot commodity at the time because of Braveheart.
 Gibson was interested, and he spent a few months developing the project, but ultimately he wasn’t moving fast enough.
 Damon politely asked if he might consider stepping aside for someone who really had a passion for it, and Gibson obliged.

 Van Sant was (and for the most part still is) a director of small, independent features, not blockbusters.
-The $225.9 million that Good Will Hunting made worldwide is just shy of the $231.5 million that his other 14 movies (four before and 10 since) have racked up.
+The $263.5 million that Good Will Hunting made worldwide is more than three times as much as his second most profitable film, 2000's Finding Forrester, earned at the global box office.

 8. ROBIN WILLIAMS CHOSE THE BAR.

 Once he committed to the movie, Williams wanted to get a taste of South Boston by having Affleck and Damon take him around the neighborhood.
 They took him to a rough dive bar called the L Street Tavern, where the colorful locals mobbed the actor and drunk guys tried to fight Affleck.
-Williams loved the place and told Weinstein they just had to use it as a location (even though his character wasn’t in any of the scenes that took place there).
-“So then we got a message from Harvey," Damon said, "and he was like, ‘Don’t take Robin to any more locations!’”
+Williams loved the place and insisted that they just had to use it as a location (even though his character wasn’t in any of the scenes that took place there).

 9. VAN SANT WANTED AFFLECK’S CHARACTER TO DIE.